390th Strategic Missile Wing: Cold War

 In April 1960, the United States Air Force announced selection of the Davis–Monthan Air Force Base, Arizona to support an LGM-25C Titan II missile wing.
 The 1 January 1962 organization of the 390th Strategic Missile Wing marked the first stand up of a Titan II wing.
 Although the wing was built up from scratch some of its initial cadre came from the 303d Bombardment Wing, a Strategic Air Command (SAC) Boeing B-47 Stratojet wing, also stationed at Davis–Monthan.
 The wing's initial task was to supervise the construction of launch silos and command and control facilities for its Titans.

 Its two component squadrons were the 570th and the 571st Strategic Missile Squadrons.
+(Note: The 390th's other two World War II squadrons, the 568th and 569th, had already been activated as Titan I squadrons at Mountain Home Air Force Base and Larson Air Force Base and assigned to the strategic wings at those bases.
+Maurer, Combat Units, pp. 665–66.)
 Launcher locations for the 570th Squadron were at Oracle, Three Points, Rillito (4 silos), and Oracle Junction, Arizona (3 silos).
 The 571st's silos were located at Benson (2 silos), Mescal, Pantano, Continental (2 silos), Palo Alto, and Three Points, Arizona.
-On 31 March 1963, the contractor turned site 570-2 over to SAC for operational use.
+On 31 March 1963, the contractor turned site 570-2 (Note: Sites were numbered sequentially by the squadron that operated them.) over to SAC for operational use.

 Its first missile did not arrive at Davis–Monthan until 27 November 1962 and was installed in its silo twelve days later, although it would be 31 March 1963 before the wing would accept its first Titan II complex.
 The 570th Squadron became operational on 13 June and the 571st on 30 November, when the 18th and final wing Titan II went on alert.
 The 390th became the first operational Titan II wing in the Air Force the following day.
+(Note: In evaluating "firsts" or annual "bests" garnered by the wing, it should be kept in mind that there were only two other Titan II wings in the Air Force, the 308th Strategic Missile Wing and the 381st Strategic Missile Wing.
+Ravenstein, pp. 156–58, 206–07.)